 At Lauds the 'second scheme' of psalms is sung: Pss 50, 117, 62, Canticle of the Three Children (Benedictus es) and 148.
 The antiphons at Lauds are proper to the Sunday as are the versicle after the hymn Aeterne, chapter, antiphon at the Benedictus and collect.
 After the collect of the Sunday a commemoration of St. Timothy is sung.
 The Suffrage is omitted.

 At all the Hours the antiphons and chapters are proper.
 At Prime the order of psalmody is changed and four psalms are sung, Pss.
 92, 99 (displaced from Lauds) and the usual first two stanzas of Ps.
 118. Both Quicumque and the Dominical preces are omitted.

 In the 'liturgical books of 1962' there are no anticipated Sundays.
 At Vespers there were no commemorations.
 Mattins is reduced to a single nocturn.
 At Prime the arrangement of psalms is truly bizarre with the festal arrangment of Pss.
 53, 118i, 118ii (!)
-At Mass there is only one collect and Benedicamus Domino is suppressed in favour of Ite, missa est. Vespers, and Compline, are of the Sunday without even a commemoration of the Purification.
+At Mass there is only one collect and Benedicamus Domino is suppressed in favour of Ite, missa est. At Vespers there are no commemorations.

 Art: Jerome Nadal